Here you can find information concerning your submissions and conference registration:

 As always, there is one exception to this rule: Papers presented in the GOR Best Practice Competition have to be presented by two people (one representative of the research institute and one of the company).
 Here the presenting author discount is granted to one author from each of these groups.

-To allow for a mention in the conference program, presenting authors must register by 31 January 2020.
-The registration deadline for poster presenters is 31 January 2020 as well.
+To allow for a mention in the conference programme, presenting authors must register in 4 March 2022.
+The registration deadline for poster presenters is 30 May 2022.